Skip to main content

 "Bondita, don't."
 She whispered, almost begging.

 "And if it is, it's valid for all.
 Society can't discriminate against the lives of women based on their marriage."
 He added.
-Bondita looked at his face and eyes met.
+Bondita looked at his face, and their eyes met.
 She nodded confidently.
 Asha held on to Sampoorna as Bondita moved to Aniruddha's side.

 "How can something be destiny in one case and sin in the other?"
 Aniruddha fumed.